OlgaPoddubko/Cat-landing-page/README.md

 # Olga-Aleksey-game-team

-The game “The Cat that walks by himself ”<br>
+The game “The Cat that Walks by Himself ”<br>

 1. The main character – The Cat.<br>